 - Credit or insurance may not be extended if, after the consumer responds, it is determined that the consumer does not meet the criteria used for screening or any applicable criteria bearing on credit worthiness or insurability, or the consumer does not furnish required collateral.

-In addition, once the Federal Trade Commission by rule has established the format, type size, and manner of the disclosure required by Section 615(d), users must be in compliance with the rule.
-The FTC’s regulations will be at www.ftc.gov/credit.
+In addition, once the CFPB has established the format, type size, and manner of the disclosure required by Section 615(d), with which users must comply.
+The relevant regulation is 12 CFR 1022.54.

 A. Disclosure and Certification Requirements